Trinitee Stokes

-Trinitee Stokes (born April 12, 2006) is an American child actress, singer and fashion designer.
+Trinitee Stokes is an American child actress, singer and fashion designer.
 She is known for her role as Judy Cooper in the Disney Channel television series K.C.
 Undercover.

 Early life and education

 Stokes was born in Jackson, Mississippi, the daughter of Taronta and Kia Stokes.
-She currently attends Emerson College in Boston.
+In 2014, Stokes and her family appeared in an episode of "Family Game Night".

 Career

 Acting

 Stokes began her acting career in local theaters at the age of three.
 She has since appeared in numerous commercials for top national brands, including Kellogg's, Carrier and McDonald's.
 Her first major acting role was in the 2014 feature film Tempting Fate.
 In 2015, she was cast in the Disney Channel sitcom K.C.
 Undercover as Judy Cooper.
 K.C.
 Undercover premiered on Disney Channel on January 18, 2015, and was renewed for a third season in November 2016.
 Stokes also guest starred on an episode of Disney Channel sitcom Austin & Ally.
 In 2017, she made a guest appearance as Laura on the TV Land sitcom Teachers.